MicrochipTech/RN1723-Dev-Board/README.md

 The RN1723 Development Board provides a platform to evaluate Microchip’s RN1723 module for low-power IoT client applications.

-### Current version is 0.1.0
+### Current version is 4.0

 #### Notes About this version
-This version of the software is being released as a __beta__ version.
+This is the initial public release version.
 Please check back often for updates.

 ## SETTING UP THE PYTHON SERVER
 To set up the Python server, users will need to install python and the necessary